SuperGraham/SQLServerBackupScript/README.md

 Uses various command line parameters; all/none/some of which can be optional.

 Can run in test mode so you don't waste time waiting for a backup to finish to test if the script is working.

+## Check the script for for full usage instructions.